The Concord Curriculum

 |Mdm Ee Peck San |

 The ICT department strives to harness ICT to transform teaching and learning landscape by Exploring, Experimenting and Enriching teaching and learning through ICT.
-(3 Es)
+Aspiring for our students to become Future-Ready and Responsible Digital Learners, the school approaches the use of technology through 2 dimensions, namely Learning about ICT and Learning With ICT.
+To prepare our students to be Future-Ready Digital Learners, we aim to

 - Leverage ICT to facilitate Self-directed and collaborative learning

-- Nurture students to be responsible and discerned online users
+- Nurture our students to be responsible and discerned online users

 Learning about ICT